 - Decoration for the window needs to be customized, meaning costly.

 - Can be costly.

-The Cottage type of window is a variation of the double hung window where the upper stash is shorter than the lower one.
-It is also commonly called as the "front window type".
-Aside from the smaller upper stash, the features and characteristics of the cottage window is very similar to the aforementioned double hung window.
-This type of window is also known as the "Georgian" and "Tudor" type of window.
+The Cottage type of window is a variation of the double-hung window where the upper sash is shorter than the lower one.
+It is also commonly called as the “front window type.”
+Aside from the smaller upper sash, the features and characteristics of the cottage window are very similar to the aforementioned double-hung window.
+This type of window is also known as the “Georgian” and “Tudor” type of window.

 - Offers a classic design that never goes out of style.